-On 9th April, it was announced that No Fault Divorce legislation would be introduced as soon as parliamentary time allows, following public consultation.
+On 9th April, it was announced that No Fault Divorce legislation would be introduced as soon as parliamentary time allows.
+This follows a public consultation.
 Family lawyers have been pushing for this for many years because of the issues created by the blame game.
+Most importantly for those beginning the process, “will “no fault” speed up my divorce?”

 Will I Be Able to Get Divorced Quicker?